Brian Michael Bendis: Marvel Comics

 Bendis concluded his stint on Avengers and New Avengers in 2012 with the "End Times" arc.
 His final issue of Avengers, released September 2012, was a "jam issue", featuring splash pages by Marvel artists including Walt Simonson, Jim Cheung, and Leinil Yu.

-Following Marvel's "Marvel NOW!" relaunch of its titles, Bendis took on writing duties on All New X-Men, which saw the return of the original 1960's X-Men to the present, Uncanny X-Men, whose focus shifts to Cyclops' team of X-Men going rogue after the events of "Avengers Vs. X-Men", and Guardians of the Galaxy, picking up where his Avengers Assemble run left off.
+Following Marvel's "Marvel NOW!" relaunch of its titles, Bendis took on writing duties on All New X-Men, which saw the return of the original 1960s X-Men to the present, Uncanny X-Men, whose focus shifts to Cyclops' team of X-Men going rogue after the events of "Avengers Vs. X-Men", and Guardians of the Galaxy, picking up where his Avengers Assemble run left off.

 Bendis wrote the "Age of Ultron" crossover storyline, which included an eponymous 10-issue miniseries, that was published between March and June 2013.
 Issue 10 saw the introduction of the Neil Gaiman character Angela into the Marvel Universe.

 On July 22, 2014, Random House published Bendis's instruction book on comics, Words for Pictures: The Art and Business of Writing Comics and Graphic Novels.
 The day after that book's publication, CBR.com published an interview in which Bendis talked about the course on writing Graphic Novels he had taught for the past few years, initially at Portland State University, and beginning with the Fall 2013 semester, at the University of Oregon.
 His decision to teach came at the urging of Dark Horse Comics editor Diana Schutz.
 Among the works he employs as teaching guides are the works of Scott McCloud and Will Eisner.

 DC Comics

 In November 2017, Bendis announced via Twitter that he would be working exclusively with DC Comics.
 His DC debut was in Action Comics #1000 (June 2018).
-Ivan Reis drew the first issue of Bendis's The Man of Steel limited series, and collaborated with Bendis on the relaunched Superman ongoing series in 2018.
+Ivan Reis drew the first issue of Bendis's The Man of Steel limited series, and collaborated with Bendis on the relaunched ongoing Superman series in 2018.
 Bendis took over writing Action Comics following its 1,000th issue.

 On December 21, 2021, Bendis announced that he was developing an adult animated Legion of Super-Heroes series for the streaming service HBO Max.
-The show is set to be based on his run of the comic book series and will not connect to the original animated series.
+The show is set to be based on his run of the comic book series and is not connected to the original animated series.